ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 Margin ≈ −85 − (−117) ≈ 32 dB
 ```

-Even at the higher 868 MHz frequency the margin comfortably exceeds the recommended 10 dB.
+Even at the higher 868 MHz frequency, the margin comfortably exceeds the recommended 10 dB.

 ### Maximum LOS Range (theoretical)